Images of Pseudomonas Folliculitis (Hot Tub Folliculitis) Overview (7)

-The most common locations for hot tub rash include:
+The most common locations for hot tub rash include the:

-Although hot tub rash usually resolves within 7–14 days without treatment, the rash may leave behind patches of darker (hyperpigmented) skin.
-These patches are more pronounced in darker-skinned people and may take months to return to normal pigmentation.
+Although hot tub rash usually resolves within 7-14 days without treatment, the rash may leave behind patches of darker (hyperpigmented) skin.
+These patches are more pronounced in people with darker skin colors and may take months to return to normal pigmentation.

-If the rash is itchy, an over-the-counter antihistamine may be helpful.
+If the rash is itchy, taking an over-the-counter antihistamine (eg, Zyrtec, Benadryl) may be helpful.

-Your doctor may wish to obtain a bacterial culture of one of the pus-filled bumps in order to establish the diagnosis.
+Your medical professional may want to obtain a bacterial culture of one of the pus-filled bumps to establish the diagnosis.

-No special therapy is required, typically.
-However, in severe cases, your physician may recommend the following:
+No special therapy is required, typically, as the rash should go away on its own.
+However, in severe cases, your medical professional may recommend:

-Make an appointment with your doctor if you develop an itchy or tender rash, especially if it is associated with fever, swollen lymph nodes, or breast tenderness.
+Make an appointment with your medical professional if you develop an itchy or tender rash, especially if it is associated with fever, swollen lymph nodes, or breast tenderness.